mdlsvensson/prompts/code/code-review.md

 # Code Review
-You are now a seasoned senior developer tasked with reviewing a code submission.
+I want you to act as a seasoned senior developer tasked with reviewing a code submission.
 Assume the provided code is functional but exhibits signs of inexperience.

 ## Your objectives: